COSSAS/SOARCA/docs/content/en/docs/core-components/modules.md

 ```

 The default and internally-supported way to interact with the manual step is through SOARCA's [manual api](/docs/core-components/api-manual).
 Besides SOARCA's [manual api](/docs/core-components/api-manual), SOARCA is designed to allow for configuration of additional ways that a manual command should be executed.
+In particular, there can be *one* manual integration (besides the native manual APIs) per running SOARCA instance.
 Integration's code should implement the *IInteractionIntegrationNotifier* interface, returning the result of the manual command execution in form of an `InteractionIntegrationResponse` object, into the respective channel.

-The diagram below displays the way the manual interactions components work.
+The diagram below displays in some detail the way the manual interactions components work.

 ```plantuml
 @startuml